-Since the just activated lawful interception requires CC interception, the LMISF notifies LPCF with the GTP Tunnel ID of the IMS Signalling Bearer associated with the IMS session on which the lawful interception is activated.
-The LPCF forwards the GTP Tunnel ID to the S-GW/BBIFF.
+Since the just activated lawful interception requires CC interception, the LMISF notifies S-GW/BBIFF with the IMS Signalling Bearer information associated with the IMS session on which the lawful interception is activated.

-The S-GW/BBIFF delivers the media packets from the GTP tunnel used for the media bearer linked to the Tunnel ID of the IMS Signalling Bearer to the LMISF.
+The S-GW/BBIFF delivers the media packets from the GTP tunnel used for the Media Bearer linked to the EPS Bearer ID of the IMS Signalling Bearer to the LMISF.
 The LMISF delivers the media packets as the CC along with the correlation number D1 to the DF3.
 The DF3 delivers the CC to the LEMF over HI3 reference point.